ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

 **Cryptography**

 In blockchain, an account is defined by the possibility to sign data using a `private key` and to provide a `public key` letting everyone check signature issued with the `private key`.
 It is a proof of ownership.
-Cryptography allow this kind of dual keys and ARK uses [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve with [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).
+Cryptography allow this kind of dual keys and ARK uses [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve from [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).

 ECDSA generates `private key` and `public key` from a unique 32-bytes-size `seed`.
 This `seed` is not very human readable so it is generated from something more handy&nbsp;: the `passphrase`.